Rec. 709: Converting standard definition

 The vast legacy library of standard-definition programs and content presents further challenges.
 NTSC, PAL, and SECAM are all interlaced formats in a 4:3 aspect ratio, and at a relatively low resolution.
 Scaling them up to HD resolution with a 16:9 aspect ratio presents a number of challenges.

 First is the potential for distracting motion artifacts due to interlaced video content.
 The solution is to either up-convert only to an interlaced BT.709 format at the same field rate, and scale the fields independently, or use motion processing to remove the inter-field motion and deinterlace, creating progressive frames.
 In the latter case, motion processing can introduce artifacts and can be slow to process.

 Second is the issue of accommodating the SD 4:3 aspect ratio into the HD 16:9 frame.
 Cropping the top and/or bottom of the standard-definition frame may or may not work, depending on if the composition allows it and if there are graphics or titles that would be cut off.
 Alternately, pillar-boxing can show the entire 4:3 image by leaving black borders on the left and right.
 Sometimes this black is filled with a stretched and blurred form of the image.

 In addition, the SMPTE C RGB primaries used in North American standard definition are different than those of BT.709 (SMPTE C is commonly referred to as NTSC, however it is a different set of primaries and a different white point than the 1953 NTSC).
 The red and blue primaries for PAL and SECAM are the same as BT.709, with a change in the green primary.
 Converting the image precisely requires a LUT (lookup table) or a color managed workflow to convert the colors to the new colorspace.
-However in practice this is often ignored, except in mpv, because even if the player is color managed (most of them are not, including VLC), it can only see BT.709 or BT.2020 primaries only.
+However, in practice this is often ignored, except in mpv, because even if the player is color managed (most of them are not, including VLC), it can see BT.709 or BT.2020 primaries only.